KxSystems/docs-v1/docs/ref/doth.md

 The `.h` namespace contains functions for converting files into various formats and for web-console display.

-Functions in the .h namespace not documented here belong to its private API; i.e. are for use only by other functions in the namespace.

 !!! warning "Reserved"
     The `.h` namespace is reserved for use by Kx, as are all single-letter namespaces.